analyticbastard/babble/README.md

 ### Transport

-Babble nodes communicate with other Babble nodes in a fully connected Peer To Peer
+Babble nodes communicate whith other Babble nodes in a fully connected Peer To Peer
 network.
-Nodes gossip by repeatedly choosing another node at random and asking that
+Nodes gossip by choosing another node at random and telling them everything
-node for all the new information it has about the Hashgraph.
-The gossip protocol
+they know about the Hashgraph that the other doesn't.
+The gossip protocol is
-is extremely simple and serves the dual purpose of gossiping about transactions
+extremely simple and serves the dual purpose of gossiping about transactions and
-and about the gossip itself (the Hashgraph).
+about the gossip itself (the Hashgraph).
 The Hashraph contains enough information
 to compute a consensus ordering of transactions.

 The communication mechanism is a custom RPC protocol over TCP connections.
-At the
+There
-moment, there is only one type of RPC command: **Sync**.
-When node **A** wants to
+are only two types of RPC commands, **Known** and **Sync**.
+For example, when
-sync with node **B**, it sends a **SyncRequest** to **B** containing what it knows
+node **A** wants to sync with node **B**, it starts by sending a **Known** request
-about the Hashgraph. **B** computes what it knows that **A** doesn't know and
+to **B**. **B** responds with what it knows about the Hashgraph. **A** computes what
-returns a **SyncResponse** with the corresponding events in topological order.
+it knows that **B** doesnt and sends the diff with a **Sync** request.
+Upon receiving
-Upon receiving the **SyncResponse**, **A** updates its Hashgraph accordingly and
+the **Sync** request, **B** updates its Hashgraph accordingly and calculates the
-calculates the consensus order.
+consensus order.

 The list of peers must be predefined and known to all peers.
 At the moment, it is
 not possible to dynamically modify the list of peers while the network is running